-Standards, interpretations and amendments to published standards effective during the reporting period
+Standards, interpretations and amendments to published standards effective in 2021

-During the financial year under review, the Group adopted new standards, amendments and interpretations to existing standards that are mandatory for the Group's accounting period beginning on 1 February 2018.
-Other than changing its accounting policies for financial assets as a result of adopting IFRS 9, 'Financial Instruments', the adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the Group's accounting policies impacting the Group's financial performance and position.
+In 2020, the Group and the company adopted amendments and interpretations to existing standards that are mandatory to the company's accounting period beginning on 1 February 2020.
+The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the company's accounting policies.